pranjalmaheshka/eco395m-sp23-DataMining/Final-Project/Notes.md

 ## Analysis
 ### Summary Statistics
 Opioid prescriptions have been trending downward since 2013.
+The CDC guidelines

+**insert plot here**

-The CDC guidelines *Plot: Opioid Prescriptions from 2013-2019*
+*Plot: Opioid Prescriptions from 2013-2019*

 Note: No more than 4-6 plots or tables
 Plot 1: Variable Importance Plot
-Plot 2: Faceted partial dependence plot with age and painscale Table 3: Confusion matrix for 2018-2019 data
+Plot 2: Faceted partial dependence plot with age and painscale
+Table 3: Confusion matrix for 2018-2019 data
 Table 4: Confusion matrix for 2013-2016 (until Feb) data or all data 2013-2017

 ### Random Forests
 ### Logistic Regression